|

 may I find an answer to a different question?

-How do I declare a minor (for Arts &
+How do I declare a minor?

 Information Systems (IS) is